simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 **Option** ``debug/clean-atexit`` **default:** on

-If your code is segfaulting during its finalization, it may help to disable this option to request SimGrid to not attempt any cleanups at the end of the simulation.
+If your code is segfaulting during its finalization, it may help to disable this option to request that SimGrid not attempt any cleanups at the end of the simulation.
 Since the Unix process is ending anyway, the operating system will wipe it all.